Kenneth Mackenzie, 3rd Earl of Seaforth

-Kenneth Mackenzie, 3rd Earl of Seaforth (1635–1678) was a Highland clan chief and Scottish nobleman, who adhered faithfully to Charles II through his tribulations.
+Kenneth Mackenzie, 3rd Earl of Seaforth (1635 – December 1678) was a Highland clan chief and Scottish nobleman, who adhered faithfully to Charles II through his tribulations.
 From his great stature he was known among the Highlanders as "Coinneach Mor" (Great Kenneth).

 Origins and education

 Mackenzie was the eldest son of George Mackenzie, 2nd Earl of Seaforth (died 1651) and Barbara, daughter of Arthur, Lord Forbes.
 The Mackenzies were a clan from Ross-shire that had risen to prominence in the 15th century during the disintegration of the Lordship of the Isles.

 He was born at Brahan Castle in 1635, and when he was five or six years old his father placed him under the care of the Rev. Farquhar Macrae, minister of Kintail, and constable of Eilean Donan, who had a seminary in his house which was attended by the sons of the neighbouring gentry.
 From there, he went to public school and was sent in 1651 to King's College, Aberdeen, under the discipline of Mr Patrick Sandylands.